 Application for CFA consent to grant Statement of Compliance

 Applications for CFA consent to grant Statement of Compliance (DOCX 27.8KB) (PDF Form) should be submitted with the required supporting documentation, hydrant location plan and a copy of the planning permit referencing CFA conditions to the Fire Safety Referral administration team email at email@example.com

 There are a number of subdivisions that don't need to be referred to CFA for comment.
 In these circumstances CFA still has some interest given our role in responding to emergencies in new communities.

 Multi-unit proposals (preceding or following subdivision proposal)

-Multi-unit proposals often involve the creation of road or access into the subdivision.
+Multi-unit proposals often involve the creation of common property access into the development.
 CFA recommends that access and water supply for multi-unit proposals are consistent with the requirements at Clause 56.09 of the planning scheme.